dwyl/phase-three/douro.md

 into sharp focus.

 Living in the city
-is good for all the modern conveniences like easy access to shops, healthcare and government services.
+is _good_ for all the modern conveniences like easy access to shops, healthcare, government services and (city) leisure activities like parks, swimming pools & tennis courts.
 Braga is a fantastic small city with _most_ of the things a young family